One repo. One runner. Zero infrastructure.

 Untrusted by default.

-Every byte AEON fetches from the public internet is treated as data, not instructions.
+Every byte aeon fetches from the public internet is treated as data, not instructions.
 Secrets stay in environment variables.
 The optional Fleet Watcher adds inline ALLOW/BLOCK authorization.

 Prompt-injection discipline